 Just because your family has a history of addiction doesn’t necessarily mean you’re doomed to struggle with addiction for life.
 Though recovery is a lifelong journey, we can give you the valuable tools and skills you need to overcome obstacles and practice healthy coping mechanisms.
 When you call us for help, you can meet with a clinician to create a plan that is personalized just for you.

 October Road offers high-quality recovery services for individuals struggling with drug addiction in North Carolina.
-Learn more about our Asheville and Charlotte facilities today by contacting us online or by phone at (888) 201-5086.
+Learn more about our Asheville facility today by contacting us online or by phone at (888) 201-5086.